 Inside Out is a Pixar animated film released 2015.
-It was an instant worldwide hit.
-Inside Out is fascinating from a writing point of view because it an example of the female myth form, which we haven’t seen much of over the last 2000 years but which is now making a comeback.
+This film is one of Pixar’s most popular.
+Inside Out is therefore fascinating from a writing point of view because it an example of the big battle-free myth form, which we haven’t seen much of until recently.

 Inside Out And Neurodiversity